ajbeach2/sqsworker/README.md

 ## Performance

 Real world performace will be dictated by latency to sqs.
-The benchmarks mock sqs calls to illustrate that the package adds very little overhead to consuming messages, and to ensure that memory is managed to not create more garbage collection than needed.
+The benchmarks mock sqs and sns calls to illustrate that the package adds very little overhead to consuming messages, and to ensure that memory is managed to not create more garbage collection than needed.